 School librarians transform student learning, and every child deserves the services of a certified school librarian and an effective school library program.

-Definition for an Effective School Library Program
+Definition of an Effective School Library Program

 AASL supports the position that an effective school library program has a certified school librarian at the helm, provides personalized learning environments, and offers equitable access to resources to ensure a well-rounded education for every student.